Making sure your precious ones are safe and secure.

-With the convenience of same day or next day delivery along with free local shipping over $300, Baby Central carries tried and tested quality products with a variety of international brands.
-You’ll find car seats as well as toys, clothes, diapers, snacks, formula, accessories, and more.
+With the convenience of same day or next day delivery, along with free local shipping on orders over $300, Baby Central carries tried and tested quality products with a variety of international brands.
+You’ll find car seats by Cybex, Maxi-Cosi, Doona, Britax and more.

 Baby Online (online only)

 Another online company, this one was started by a stay-at-home mum who wanted to create a shop that carried all the best and recommended products.
-From supplements to diaper bin liners (cloth and plastic), to car seats… the list goes on.
+From supplements to diaper bin liners (cloth and plastic), to car seats like Joie, Graco and Cybex.
 It even carries wine!
 Yup, you read that correctly.

 Another chain with plenty of retail baby and toddler stores all over Hong Kong.
-Eugene Baby carries a variety of international brands, from daily necessities to items for mum during and after pregnancy, as well as strollers and car seats.
+Eugene Baby carries a variety of international brands, from daily necessities to items for mum during and after pregnancy, as well as Maxi-Cosi, Britax and Recaro car seats.

 Mothercare is our go-to for larger items.
-Its selection of car seats, cots, and prams allows you to really check the quality and – most importantly in Hong Kong – the size and portability.
-With plenty of stores to choose from and an online shop as well, it offers one of the best selections for baby and toddler stores with relatively convenient locations.
+Its selection of car seats takes you from birth right up to 12 years old.
+It offers one of the best selections of baby and toddler goodies with relatively convenient locations.